 Polyols, also known as sugar alcohols, are organic compounds that consist of multiple hydroxyl groups.
 They contain reduced-calorie carbohydrates that provide the taste and texture of table sugar with less or half of the calories.
 Consequently, they are utilized in the food and beverage industry as artificial sweeteners to produce sugar-free products like chewing gum, candies, ice cream, baked goods, and fruit spreads.
 Apart from this, polyols have wide-ranging applications in the packaging, furniture, automotive, electronics, and building and construction industries.

-The India polyols market is primarily driven by the increasing demand for different derivates of polyols, such as flexible polyurethane foams, elastomers, coatings.
+The India polyols market growth is primarily driven by the increasing demand for different derivates of polyols, such as flexible polyurethane foams, elastomers, coatings.
 These products are extensively used by the automotive industry to manufacture interior parts of automobiles.
 Besides this, the growing construction industry driven by the increasing population and housing requirements has increased the consumption of polyol-based building materials, such as insulation protective components, exterior panels, and housing electronics.
 As these materials aid in conserving energy and minimizing greenhouse gas emissions, their increased demand is stimulating the growth of the market.

-IMARC Group provides an analysis of the key trends in each sub-segment of the India polyols market report, along with forecasts at the country and regional level from 2024-2032.
+IMARC Group provides an analysis of the key trends in each sub-segment of the India polyols market report, along with forecasts at the country and regional level from 2025-2033.
 Our report has categorized the market based on type, application and industry.

 Breakup by Type: